yyssjj33/frontend-nanodegree-resume/README.md

 4. When you are satisfied with your project, submit it according to the Submission Instructions on the next page.

 ### By the end:
-Your resume will look something like this
+My resume will look something like this
 ![](http://i.imgur.com/pWU1Xbl.png)

 And your repository will include the following files: